Cancel anytime

 Key Offerings

-- Parties and Events: Hosting birthday parties and other events at retail locations.
-Revenue data not publicly available.
-Competitors: Chuck E. Cheese, other entertainment venues.
+- Parties and Events: Hosts birthday parties and other events in its stores.
+Competitors include Chuck E. Cheese, and other entertainment venues.

 Market Dynamics